tlack/hairytext/README.md

 * Image tagging (including objects inside images)
 * Assist in generating low-confidence predictions to more quickly improve model
 * Each project should have its own DETS files
+* API to label, view predictions log

+# Bugs

+* Many Elixir warnings
+* When creating a new example from the Predictions or Test screen, clicking on the example text to label it will cause it to reset.
+This is really annoying.
+Use a two-step editing process for now.
+* Projects broken

 # Notes